xGrizabellax/class-wt/README.md

 # Text Editor of the Highest Caliber ![License: MIT](<https://img.shields.io/badge/License-MIT-yellow.svg>)

 ### WARNING
-  *MY CLASS WORKED ON THIS TOGETHER AS MY CLASS COMMUNALY WORKED AT THE SAME TIME ON THIS AND WE CREATED TOGETHER AS A COMMUNITY*
+  *OUR ENTIRE CODING CLASS WORKED ON THIS TOGETHER*

   A text editor that uses PWA, Lighthouse, webpack, service workers, indexedDB, babel, and manifest to create a reactive and installable application.